maxnd/mxMarkEdit/README.md

 Version 1.1.10, published on January 11 2025.

-Copyright Massimo Nardello, Modena (Italy) 2024 - 2025.
+Author and copyright: Massimo Nardello, Modena (Italy) 2024 - 2025.

 mxMarkEdit is a free software for Mac for writing texts and todo items in [Markdown format](https://pandoc.org/MANUAL.html#pandocs-markdown) and easily exporting them to other formats with [Pandoc](https://pandoc.org), provided that it's installed in the system in use.
 In each document, it’s available an Excel-like grid useful to manage various sets of data.
 The software has been written in [Lazarus](https://www.lazarus-ide.org) and is released under the GPL version 3 license or following, available in www.gnu.org/licenses/gpl-3.0.html.
 The software runs in English or Italian.